data-apis/scipy-2023-presentation/paper.rst

 Preventing such fragmentation is to the ultimate benefit of array library consumers and their communities.
 Additionally, coordination allows for orienting around a shared long-term outlook regarding future needs and possible solutions.
-A few areas and open questions in which are particularly keen to explore are the following: device standardization, extended data type support (including strings and datetimes), input-output (IO) APIs, support for mixing array libraries, parallelization, and optional extensions for deep learning, statistical computing, and more generally functionality which is out-of-scope, but needed in specific contexts.
+We are particularly keen to explore are the following areas and open
+questions: device standardization, extended data type support (including strings and datetimes), input-output (IO) APIs, support for mixing array libraries, parallelization, and optional extensions for deep learning, statistical computing, and more generally functionality which is out-of-scope, but needed in specific contexts.